 With free plans, you get access to Facebook analytics for up to three Facebook pages, have stats about the common engagement metrics (likes, comments, shares, etc.) accompanied by stats on the growth rate of your followers.

 By adding multiple pages, you can compare performance of all of them at a glance through graphical representations of their metrics.

 Do you wish to find out the best time to tweet?
 Use Tweriod.

-The application analyses your tweets, the responses that they have received, along with the most favourable time when your visitors are likely to be active on the site – giving you information about the time when you are most probable to reach your target audience.
+The application analyses your tweets, the responses that they have received, along with the most favorable time when your visitors are likely to be active on the site – giving you information about the time when you are most probable to reach your target audience.
 The free plan lets you analyse up to 1000 followers, which can be extended further with the paid premium analysis.